gottacatchenall/ms_sampling_effort/manuscript.md

 We use the predictive model and dataset as in @Strydom2021RoaPre to predict interactions between species never observed at the same place and time.

-This dataset from @Hadfield describes host-parasite interaction networks sampled across XX sites.
+This dataset from @Hadfield2014TalTwo describes host-parasite interaction networks sampled across 51 sites.
 We partition the data into 80-20 training-test split, and then seed the training data with false negatives varying rates, but crucially do nothing to the test data.

 The model---a neural-network with 3 layers to predict outputs based on features extracted from cooccurence, see @Strydom2021RoaPre for more details).